Hurricane Kyle (2002): Impact

 On Bermuda, the combination of the storm and a cold front to its north produced 2.19 in of rainfall in the first two days of October, which was about half of the monthly rainfall total.

 While passing near the northeast coast of Florida, Kyle produced a storm surge of 1.31 ft in Fernandina Beach.
 Winds were light, with gusts peaking at 32 mph in St. Augustine, and precipitation reached 2.05 in in Fernandina Beach.
 Along the Georgia coastline, the storm dropped moderate rainfall that peaked at 5.35 in at Hunter Army Airfield.
-Most of the precipitation fell in a 12‑hour period, which flooded roads and low-lying areas; several roads were closed, and numerous vehicles stalled in the floodwaters.
+Most of the precipitation fell in a 12‑hour period, which flooded roads and low-lying areas, especially in the Savannah area; several roads were closed, and numerous vehicles stalled in the floodwaters.

 Moderate rainfall from Kyle in South Carolina peaked at 6.35 in in Edisto Beach, with the precipitation resulting in minor urban flooding.
 In and around St. Stephen, flooding reached several feet in depth in roads and buildings; there, a nursing home had to be evacuated because of flooding.
 High waters in Manning severely damaged 17 mobile homes, forcing about 50 people to move to shelters.
 Ten car accidents were reported in Florence.
 The tropical storm spawned an F2 tornado in Georgetown that remained on the ground for about 1.25 mi.
 At its peak strength, the tornado overturned five mobile homes and a car.
 The tornado destroyed seven homes and damaged 106 buildings, 28 severely.
 Eight people were injured by the tornado.

 In North Carolina, above-normal tides caused minor beach erosion.
 Rainfall near the coastline reached 5.6 in in Greenville.
 Moisture from the storm led to increased rainfall further inland, peaking at 8.72 in in Butner.
 Raleigh-Durham recorded a two-day rainfall total of 5.79 in, which was the highest two-day total at the station since Hurricane Floyd in 1999.
 Heavy rainfall caused flash flooding in Martin County, where several roads were closed.
 Moderate winds were reported in the state, with gusts peaking at 49 mph on Bald Head Island.
 The storm spawned at least three tornadoes in the state, including an F2 twister near Pantego that damaged two houses and a farm.